Why I Love Customer Feedback

 Why I love customer feedback

 A prime example for me was when I had conducted my last focus group with a few client's before me relaunching my new website.
-I had every single customer go through the ordering process and see how easy it was to make an order, the information I received was priceless nearly every single person had said that it wasn't an easy process and would prefer to have a one page checkout with bigger buttons that you could see etc.
+I had every single customer go through the ordering process and see how easy it was to make an order.
+The information I received was priceless.
+For example, nearly every single person involved had said that it wasn't an easy checkout process and would prefer to have a one page checkout with bigger buttons that you could see.

 Now if I had not had this focus group I wouldn't have received this information .
 Straight away this was discussed with my web developer so we could get this implemented into my new website asap!
-I am so thankful for the customers that come to our focus groups I receive fantastic feedback.
+I am so thankful for the customers that come to our focus groups, I always receive fantastic and insightful feedback.

 Below is the American article I was featured in, go on have a read!